 Buying Guides

-Valetudo Rooting Guide: Roborock & Dreame Matrix
+Valetudo Rooting Guide: Roborock & Dreame Compatibility Matrix

 Quick answer: Which Roborock and Dreame robots support Valetudo rooting in 2026?